 On the doorstep of both Vancouver and Vancouver Island, the Powell River region offers an array of experiences for travelers of all kinds, no matter the season.
 Experience the legendary Sunshine Coast Trail and Powell Forest Canoe Route, rock-climb the Eldred Valley, snowshoe in the Knuckleheads; this is the adventure destination you’ve long been waiting for.

 Arts, Culture and Heritage

 Powell River's mill town roots are on display in the historic Townsite, celebrating its 100th anniversary in 2010.
-Check out landmark buildings like the Patricia Theatre, Dwight Hall, and the Rodmay Hotel, as well as the nearby Catalyst paper mill.
+Check out landmark buildings like the Patricia Theatre, Dwight Hall, and the Rodmay Heritage Hotel, as well as the nearby Catalyst Paper Mill.
 Walking tours are available.
-The funky collection of logging equipment and Sliammon First Nations art at the nearby Powell River Historical Museum is a highlight.
+The funky collection of logging equipment and Tla'amin First Nation art at the nearby Powell River Historical Museum is a highlight.

 Our food and fields are very much a part of our everyday culture here on the Sunshine Coast.
-Powell River's Open Air Market is an old-fashioned, country-style market selling fresh, locally grown farm and garden produce, home baking, honey, soap, woodcrafts, jewellery, and a variety of original items hand-crafted by local artisans.
+Powell River Farmers' Market is an old-fashioned, country-style market selling fresh, locally grown farm and garden produce, home baking, honey, soap, woodcrafts, jewellry and a variety of original items hand-crafted by local artisans.

 If playing the day away on an 18-hole championship course is what you seek, Powell River is home to Myrtle Point Golf Course designed by Les Furber or perhaps the family would enjoy a round at Putters Mini Golf with an ice cream afterwards.